Generic Name: bortezomib (bor-TEZ-oh-mib)

 - Drinking extra fluids while you are taking Velcade is recommended.
 Check with your doctor for instructions.

-- Velcade is usually given as an injection into a vein or under the skin at your doctor's office, hospital, or clinic.
+- Velcade is given as an injection into a vein or under the skin at your doctor's office, hospital, or clinic.
 Velcade is not intended to be injected into the spinal cord.
 Contact your health care provider if you have any questions.

 - It is very important that each dose is given at the scheduled time.
 If you miss a dose of Velcade, contact your doctor right away to establish a new dosing schedule.
 Do not use 2 doses at once.